 1. Credit Risk refers to the quality of the borrower and the likelihood that an investor will actually receive the expected interest and principal payments.
 Consider the difference between U.S. government bonds and corporate bonds issued by now-bankrupt Lehman Brothers.
 The government can print money to repay bonds where Lehman defaulted, stopped paying interest, and creditors are now fighting to divvy up what remains to former bondholders.

 4. Liquidity refers to the ability to sell a bond (or any security) without affecting its price.
 Imagine that you wanted to sell your house in 24 hours – you would expect to receive a substantial discount in exchange for selling a unique asset on short notice.
-If you were selling a diamond, you could expect to get market price for a diamond even on short notice because diamonds are pure commodities.
-Some bonds like U.S. government t-bills are commodities, while other bonds from a small issuer that trade infrequently will be illiquid.
-In exchange for the illiquidity, investors require a higher yield.
+If you were selling an ounce of gold, you could expect to get market price for a diamond even on short notice because gold is a pure commodity.
+Some bonds like U.S. government T-bills are commodities, while other bonds from a small issuer that trade infrequently will be illiquid.
+In exchange for the illiquidity, investors should require a higher yield.

 All of these characteristics and others play a role in our security selection.
 As we consider various opportunities, we constantly look at the potential risks along with the possible returns for our clients.

 It is imperative to manage a portfolio that is subject to taxes in the most tax-efficient manner possible.

 Many advisors say that they seek to minimize taxes.
 It is possible to minimize taxes by simply losing money year after year and never achieve any gains.
 This is hardly what investors have in mind!

 The goal instead is to maximize returns after taxes are paid.
 To illustrate the difference, consider the hypothetical investor who has the choice to invest $1,000 in one of these two bonds: